 Since being announced in 2018, it feels like we've had a never-ending wait for Blizzard's Diablo Immortal.
-We went without a word for so long people started to ask 'Is Diablo Immortal cancelled?' or 'What happened with Diablo Immoral?'.
-But finally, it seems to be inching its way closer to a full release, following a technical alpha that took place in January.
+We went without a word for so long people started to ask 'Is Diablo Immortal cancelled?' or 'What happened with the game?'.
+But finally, it seems to be inching its way closer to a full release date, following a technical alpha that took place in January.

 During BlizzCon 2021, the team unveiled snippets of information through a panel which you can check out below.
 But with honestly so few details to be found in a thirty-minute chat, we've summarised everything into once place for your convenience.
 So here's everything we learned about Diablo Immortal from BlizzCon 2021.

 When is the Diablo Immortal release date?The biggest question for obvious reasons and unfortunately, we still don't know the Diablo Immortal release date.
 We do, however, know there is another round of testing coming up that will be available to a wider audience alongside new content, a new class and major endgame content.

 - While you are waiting for the release date, take a look at our list of best Android RPGs you can play right now!

 The first Technical Alpha took place predominately in Australia on Android devices.
 Focusing on a smaller region allowed the developers to test server stability and client performance data.
 The upcoming test will expand the region size a bit as Diablo Immortal steps closer towards launch, though it could still be a while before release.